marikgoldstein/courant_diffusion/README.md

 sq_err = utils.image_square_error(model_pred, target)
 ```

+# Augmentation

+Note that we don't use the pytorch + torchvision data augmentation in the dataloader.
+We don't give the dataloader any augmentations and instead define an augmenter ourselves.
+The augmenter is defined in augmentations.py and used in the prepare batch function.
+Extend or replace this as needed, perhaps with the torchvision augmentations.

 # Customizing this code

 Still experimenting with the design, but I think for now it's like this: